nrdxp/nrd.sh/content/blog/axiosophism.md

 Axiosophism derives realism from its axioms: a true world exists beyond perception, as evidenced by what empirically sustains coherence against entropy.
 Deeper inquiry converges us toward it, optimistically suggesting that challenging assumptions leads to greater unity in a Just society.

 This is a crucial obeservation, as it flies in the face of modern conventions of "position posturing", where vehemently denouncing your enemy's position is assumed a great moral "virtue".
-It is therefore, demonstrably, precisely the opposite: *inquiry*, not denunciation, is what cultivates Coherence and, in the proper Spirit, Justice.
+Worse still are the technologies that *automate* this purity spiral, systematically censoring dissent, when it is demonstrably *inquiry*, not denunciation, which cultivates Coherence and, in the proper Spirit, Justice.
+Axiosophy demands we address these "engines" of Corruption, redoubling a sense of urgency in decisive, coherent action.

-Our new z-axis gauges viewpoint depth, exposing extremism's often shallow perspective.
-Policies are judged by real outcomes, not relativistic "inclusion".
+Still further, our new z-axis gauges viewpoint depth, exposing extremism's often shallow perspective.
+Policies are judged by real outcomes, not relativistic "inclusion" or affiliatory appeals.

 Thus, the Axiosophic imperative emerges: delve beyond conflicting rhetoric to discern empirical truth, demarcate and defend the Sacred, and thereby uphold Justice through coherent action.